Advice levels

 The Ministry of Home Affairs has temporarily excluded the following areas from the Protected Area regime.
 Visit the Bureau of Indian Immigration webpage for details.

-If you plan to visit a protected or restricted area:
+If you plan to visit a protected or restricted area or to confirm if additional requirements apply to your circumstances:

 You can drive without an Indian driver's licence for 3 months if you have both: